-- Level 7 Accountancy Professional Apprenticeship: Includes study for the CIPFA Professional Accountancy Qualification – the next intake will begin in autumn 2023
+- Level 7 Accountancy Professional Apprenticeship: Includes study for the CIPFA Professional Accountancy Qualification – the next intake will begin in spring 2024

-- Level 4 Counter Fraud Investigator Apprenticeship: Includes study for the CIPFA Accredited Counter Fraud Specialist qualification – the next intake will begin in autumn 2023
+- Level 4 Counter Fraud Investigator Apprenticeship: Includes study for the CIPFA Accredited Counter Fraud Specialist qualification – the next intake will begin in spring 2024

 What are the benefits?

 For individuals, apprenticeships are a great opportunity to gain invaluable on-the-job work experience and confidence in a working environment, all whilst earning a salary and undertaking a professional qualification.